 As a parent with kids who want to do EVERYTHING when they go to Universal, Volcano Bay was no exception.
 The park has innovative, waterproof TapuTapu wearables that help you do just that.

-With TapuTapu, you can hold your place in a ride’s Virtual Line while you go have fun throughout the park.
+With TapuTapu, you can hold your place in a ride’s virtual line experience while you go have fun throughout the park.
 It also can unlock your locker, engage interactive play areas, and more.

 For more information on TapuTapu, click here.